 You also get more than 700 WordPress templates for free with all WordPress hosting plans.

-In addition to its shared CMS hosting plans, Tropical Server also offers VPS hosting for WordPress, PrestaShop, Joomla, and Moodle, plus reseller hosting, managed VPS, dedicated servers, and elastic cloud hosting services.
+In addition to offering shared CMS hosting plans, Tropical Server provides VPS hosting for WordPress, PrestaShop, Joomla, and Moodle, along with reseller hosting, managed VPS, dedicated servers, and elastic cloud hosting services.

 Pricing and Support

 Tropical Server’s shared hosting plans are pricey.
 Even the most basic WordPress plan is almost double the industry average, and then you have to add on 21% VAT.
 However, to put this into context, we’re talking about specialized CMS hosting on SSDs rather than vanilla shared hosting on HDDs.